fleet-sdk/docs/docs/getting-started.md

 ## Step.
 3: Use it!

-Now you are ready to write awesome off-chain code!
+Now, you are ready to write awesome off-chain code!

 ```ts
 const unsignedTransaction = new TransactionBuilder(creationHeight)